DaftMonk/angular-tour/README.md

 Give an interactive tour to showcase the features of your website.

+  * Easy to use
+  * Responsive to window resizes
-  * Uses cookies to remember your last step, or if you've complete the tour
+  * Cookies remember your place in the tour
-  * Easy to use, takes minutes to get up and running
-  * Customizable, use your own stylesheet or html markup
-  * Fully tested against all major browsers
+  * Smoothly scrolls to each step
+  * Control the placement for each tour tip

 ## Supported browsers